TEACHER TRAINING PROGRAMMES

 World-renowned Mindfulness research, teaching and training

-Once you have completed this programme you will have been trained to teach two or three MBCT curricula.
+Once you have completed teacher training via our cohort route, you will have been trained to teach two or three MBCT curricula.

-All will be trained to teach Mindfulness for Life (MBCT-L)
+All will be trained to teach Mindfulness for Life (sometimes referred to as MBCT-L).

 Those teaching in a setting such as workplaces, education, criminal justice, arts and with the general public will also be trained in Finding Peace in a Frantic World.

-Healthcare professionals working in a clinical setting will also be trained to teach Mindfulness Based Cognitive Therapy for Depression (MBCT-D).
+Healthcare professionals working in a clinical setting will also be trained to teach Mindfulness Based Cognitive Therapy for Depression.

 Healthcare professionals will have the option to train in Finding Peace in a Frantic World for a small fee.
-Non clinicians will have the option to train in MBCT-D for a small fee (with the understanding they are not qualified to teach in a clinical setting).
+Non clinicians will have the option to train in MBCT for Depression for a small fee (with the understanding they are not qualified to teach in a clinical setting).

 26 TEACHING DAYS INCLUDING AN ONLINE RETREAT